Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 So your collections are made and you’ve just put up some new products on your Shopify store.

-You added some wonderful images, descriptions, videos, and titles for each product, right?
+You added some wonderful images, descriptions, videos, alt text, and HTML titles for each product, right?

 But how do you optimize your products for SEO?
 Are there more steps you can take other than a good image and description?
 Does it really even matter?